Steinbrueck surprise shakes up German election race

-News on Friday that Peer Steinbrueck, a former finance minister with an acerbic wit, will lead the opposition Social Democrats (SPD) into the 2013 vote was a surprise to many in Germany and may have stirred unease in Chancellor Angela Merkel's entourage.
+News on Friday that Peer Steinbrueck, a former finance minister with an acerbic wit, will lead the opposition Social Democrats (SPD) into the 2013 vote will have stirred unease in Chancellor Angela Merkel's entourage, observers say.

-Just a few weeks ago, Steinbrueck was seen as the least likely of three SPD contenders - a "troika" also comprising party chief Sigmar Gabriel and former foreign minister Frank-Walter Steinmeier - to challenge Merkel.
+Just a few weeks ago Steinbrueck was seen as the least likely of three SPD contenders - a "troika" that included party chief Sigmar Gabriel and former foreign minister Frank-Walter Steinmeier - to challenge Merkel.

-His nomination, roughly a year before Germans go to the polls, means the campaign will be more confrontational.
-Merkel can no longer count on the consensual, conciliatory SPD she experienced in the 2009 campaign, when the centre-left party's campaign was led by the far more diplomatic Steinmeier.
+His nomination, roughly one year before Germans go to the polls, means the campaign will be more confrontational.
+Merkel can no longer count on the consensual, conciliatory SPD she experienced in the 2009 campaign, when the centre-left party was led by the far more diplomatic Steinmeier.

 For the SPD, choosing Steinbrueck amounts to a high stakes gamble.
-The 65-year-old from Hamburg, an avid chess player who has won the endorsement of both the party's living former chancellors - Helmut Schmidt and Gerhard Schroeder - is perhaps the only politician in the SPD with a hope of beating Merkel.
+The 65-year-old from Hamburg, an avid chess player who won the endorsements of two former SPD chancellors - Helmut Schmidt and Gerhard Schroeder - is perhaps the only politician in the party with a hope of beating Merkel.

 His centrist positions could lure conservatives from the ruling Christian Democrats (CDU) and Free Democrats (FDP), who are fed up with the chancellor's leftward policy shift on issues ranging from nuclear power to childcare and wages.